MinnPost/minnpost-scrapers/README.md

 Scrapers created on ScraperWiki, versioned here for backup purposes.

+## License

+Code that is put on ScraperWiki falls under the GNU General Public License.
+See [ScraperWiki's terms and conditions](https://scraperwiki.com/terms_and_conditions/).

 ## Sources

 A lot of these scrapers were created by Alan and can find them on [Alan's ScraperWiki page](https://scraperwiki.com/profiles/zzolo/).